Emergent Turbulence in Nonlinear Gravity: Driving Gravity

 \section{Driving Gravity}

-We ``stir'' spacetimes by injecting (quasi-)steady gravitational waves through the boundary of a finite simulation domain, as described in Methods.
-Such driving waves are characterized by their tunable amplitude, angular structure, and frequency --- a freedom that is key to unraveling nonlinear mode interactions as well as exploring energy cascades in both temporal and spatial directions.
+We ``stir'' spacetimes by injecting (quasi-)steady GWs through the boundary of a finite simulation domain.
+This is achieved by evolving Einstein’s equations in the Generalized Harmonic Formulation, discretized using pseudo-spectral methods with constraint-preserving boundary conditions.
+Further details are provided in the Supplementary Material (SM).

-We study scenarios that initially correspond either to flat spacetime or to a non-spinning, asymptotically flat black hole\footnote{Linear perturbations in this regime decay faster than in the spinning case, making it a priori more difficult to excite nonlinear behavior.}, where the injected waves act as a sustained source of dynamical self-interaction and turbulent gravitational phenomena.
+We study scenarios that initially correspond either to flat spacetime or a non-spinning, asymptotically flat BH\footnote{Linear perturbations in this regime decay faster than in the spinning case, making it more difficult to excite nonlinear behavior.}, where the injected waves act as a sustained source of dynamical self-interaction and turbulent gravitational phenomena.
 The driving is specified through a curvature scalar at the boundary \cite{Kidder:2004rw,Lindblom:2005qh,Ma:2023qjn,Ma:2024hzq}:

 where the angular part is described by spin-weighted spherical harmonics of spin weight $+2$.
-In the following, we inject a single mode $(\ell,m=0)$ at a time, with $\ell=2$ or $6$ considered separately.
-The former corresponds to the longest angular structure allowed in General Relativity; thus, for $\ell=2$, there is no room for the dynamics to induce structure at lower $\ell$ values\footnote{$\ell=0$ is connected with mass changes and $\ell=1$ with angular momentum.}, whereas for $\ell=6$, angular inverse cascades are possible.
+In the following, we inject a single mode $(\ell,m=0)$ at a time, considering $\ell=2$ or $6$ separately.
+The former represents the longest angular structure allowed in GR; thus, there is no room to induce structure at lower $\ell$ values\footnote{$\ell=0$ and 1 correspond to mass and angular momentum changes.}, whereas for $\ell=6$, angular inverse cascades are possible.

-In the asymptotically flat black hole case, the black hole is located at the center of the domain with an initial mass $M_i$.
+The BH is located at the center of the domain with an initial mass $M_i$.
 We adopt